valhuber/ApiLogicServer/README.md

 > **Key Takeaway:** you do **not** need to repeat the `ApiLogicServer run` command to start the server.

 The created Docker project is a standard Python project, fully customizable with your existing IDE and other development tools.
-Open the created project folder, configure as described in [Working with IDEs](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs), and use your IDE.
+Open the created project folder (it's on your local machine, not the Docker machine, configure as described in [Working with IDEs](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs), and use your IDE.
+It's basically `code docker_project`.

 > Significantly, you can utilize the Python environment from the Docker machine, _eliminating the need to install and configure Python_.

-The sample database provides an excellent opportunity to study key elements of ApiLogicServer:
+The sample database provides an excellent opportunity to study one of *key differentiators of ApiLogicServer - ***declarative logic***:
 * The customizable project is open in VSCode, editing `declare_logic.py`, which illustrates how [5 rules can replace 200 lines of code](https://github.com/valhuber/LogicBank/wiki/by-code)
-* Create logic using IDE services such as code completion
+* Create logic, using IDE services such as code completion
 * Use IDE services to breakpoints and inspect variables and the log as shown below:

 <figure><img src="https://raw.githubusercontent.com/valhuber/ApiLogicServer/main/images/docker/VSCode/logic-debug.png"></figure>